voucherifyio/voucherify-redeem-app/README.md

 * Found a bug?
 Have a suggestion for improvement?
 Want to tell us we're awesome? [**Submit an issue**](https://github.com/voucherifyio/voucherify-redeem-app/issues/new)
 * Trouble with your integration?
 Contact [**Voucherify Support**](https://voucherify.readme.io/docs/support) / [**support@voucherify.io**](support@voucherify.io)
 * Want to contribute? [**Submit a pull request**](https://github.com/voucherifyio/voucherify-redeem-app/compare)

-## Disclaimer

-This code is provided as is and is only intended to be used for illustration purposes.
-This code is not production-ready and is not meant to be used in a production environment.
-This repository is to be used as a tool to help developers learn how to integrate with Voucherify.
-Any use of this repository or any of its code in a production environment is highly discouraged.